mrvisser/Hilary-Wiki/Live-Activity-Streams.md

 ```

 Since we simply don't have an `activity` or `notification` router, we are no longer concerned with this being delivered to activity streams.

+## Subscribing to a "Live Stream"

+Once the pluggable streams are in place, activity could provide a REST endpoint such as `/api/activity/<streamName>/live` which supports the WebSocket connection to receive all activity that is delivered to the stream.

 Implementation gotchas: